danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 Unrolling the loop allows the compiler to resolve the values inside the loop at compile time.

-Now we just need to stick the string back together with some newlines as it comes out of the iterator.
+Now we can patch the string back together with some newlines as it comes out of the iterator.

 ```zig
 inline for (cases) |case| {